On the Beilinson fiber square: The Beilinson fiber square

 We review some background on the theory of cyclotomic spectra and topological cyclic homology as in \cite{NS18}, of which we will use the $p$-typical variant.
 This theory uses the $\infty$-category $\mathrm{Fun}(BS^1,\Sp)$ of spectra equipped with $S^1$-actions.
 Given a spectrum $X$ equipped with an $S^1$-action, we can form the homotopy $S^1$-orbits $X_{hS^1}$, the homotopy $S^1$-fixed points $X^{hS^1}$, and the $S^1$-Tate construction $X^{tS^1}$.
 These are related by a natural fiber sequence $\Sigma X_{hS^1}\rightarrow X^{hS^1}\rightarrow X^{tS^1}$, which we will use constantly and without further comment.
 See for example~\cite[Cor.~I.4.3]{NS18}.

 \begin{definition}[Nikolaus--Scholze \cite{NS18}] We let $\cycsp$ denote the symmetric monoidal, stable $\infty$-category of \emph{cyclotomic spectra}.\footnote{Our conventions are slightly different from those of \cite{NS18}, which requires a Frobenius map for each prime number $q$ and not only the fixed prime $p$.
 What we call a cyclotomic spectrum is called a \emph{$p$-typical cyclotomic spectrum} by \cite{AN18}, and what we write as $\cycsp$ is written as $\cycsp_p$ in \cite{AN18}.
-For $p$-complete objects (in which we will primarily be interested), there is no difference between a cyclotomic spectrum in the sense of \cite{NS18} and the definition used here.} An object of $\cycsp$ consists of a spectrum $X$ equipped with an $S^1$-action and an $S^1$-equivariant cyclotomic {Frobenius} map $\varphi_p\colon X \to X^{tC_p}$.
+For $p$-complete objects (the primary case of interest), there is no difference between a cyclotomic spectrum in the sense of \cite{NS18} and the definition used here.} An object of $\cycsp$ consists of a spectrum $X$ equipped with an $S^1$-action and an $S^1$-equivariant map $\varphi_p\colon X \to X^{tC_p}$ called the cyclotomic Frobenius.

 Given $X \in \cycsp$, we write

 We will define only $p$-complete $\TC$ for $X \in \cycsp$ and will assume that $X$ is bounded below.
 We have two maps \( \can\colon \TC^-(X;\ZZ_p) \to \TP(X;\ZZ_p)\text{ and } \varphi\colon \TC^-(X;\ZZ_p) \to \TP(X;\ZZ_p). \) By definition, $\can$ is the canonical map from $S^1$-invariants to the Tate construction, and $\varphi$ is induced from the Frobenius $\varphi_p$.
 The $p$-complete {topological cyclic homology} $\TC(X;\ZZ_p)$, for $X \in \cycsp$ bounded below, can be computed as the fiber of the difference of the two maps, i.e.,